HarryJamesGreenblatt/A-Riff-In-React/docs/azure_deployment.md

 # Azure Deployment Guide

-This guide explains how to deploy **A Riff In React** to Azure, following best practices for App Service, Azure SQL, Cosmos DB, Key Vault, and Application Insights, with a focus on the Azure AD B2C authentication setup.
+This guide explains how to deploy **A Riff In React** to Azure, following best practices for App Service, Azure SQL, Cosmos DB, Key Vault, and Application Insights, with a focus on the Microsoft Entra External ID authentication setup.

 > _Deployment strategies and rationale are adapted from [A Fugue In Flask: azure_deployment.md](https://github.com/HarryJamesGreenblatt/A-Fugue-In-Flask/blob/main/docs/azure_deployment.md)_